KsinghP/NYPD-Officer-Complaints-Analysis/README.md

 1. I've drawn a Sankey diagram to show change between the current rank and the rank at the time of the first incident, for each unique officer.
 1. Nearly 50% of the officers who were Police Officers at the time of their first complaint, are still Police Officers (many of these could be young officers, so their

+#### Part 6: Does being found guilty of misconduct affect officers' promotion?
+1. For an officer, "promotion" is calculated as the difference between current rank and the rank at the time of the very first complaint against the officer.
+2. A scatter plot of promotion vs average guilty score (calculated by assigning 0 to all complaints where the Board's verdict was unsubstantiated or exonerated and 1 where it was substantiated) suggests that, for a certain year and rank, officers who get promoted higher tend to have lower average guilty score.
+For example, officers of rank Police Officer who faced their very first complaint in 2005 have, on average, been promoted higher by now in case they have a low average guilty score.
+However, this isn't a strong correlation and I refrained from performing statistical tests because of too many unknowns.

 Credits: